RolandWisniewski/-Integration/README.md

 # Square Method

-In calculus, the square method is a technique for numerical integration, i.e., approximating the definite integral.
-The square method works by approximating the region under the graph of the function as a square and calculating its area.
+The square method works by approximating the region under the graph of the function as rectangles and calculating their area.

-You need to divide math functions into rectangles.

-The following function creates the coordinates of these rectangles:
+The following functions creates the coordinates of these rectangles:

 ```python
 def get_squares(xs, ys, step=1):